ArretWins/Django-studying/README.md

 ![todo-1](./for_readme/todo-3.png)
 ![todo-2](./for_readme/todo-2.png)

-Thank you for your attention and interest in our project!
+Thank you for your attention and interest in my project!